VanzT/PicoCalc-Toys/README.md

 # PicoCalc-Toys

+With a generous helping of AI, I present:

 alien.bas - weak attempt at the motion tracker display from Alien

+bio.bas - remember the Biorhythm craze in the mid to late 70's?
+I do, because I'm old.
+This takes the snake oil psudoscience into the new millenium much to the delight of nobody.
+Self-explanatory (or just Google biorhythm and "learn" how silly people were in the 70's).
+Or just leave it on the screen and tell people you are hacking the Gibson.

 bkgmn.bas - playable "pass the device" Backgammon game